 Older leaves can be lightly steamed to help remove some of the bitterness.
 Add just a little butter, salt and pepper, and you have delicious and nutritious cooked greens.

 You can even make a wine with the flowers.
 The roots can be boiled and eaten, or roasted and brewed into a coffee substitute.
 I personally don’t think that anything tastes like coffee but coffee, but some are amazed by the likeness.
 It makes for a healthy, caffeine free drink, so even if you’re not looking to replace coffee, drink it for the nutrition benefits.
 Your liver will thank you.

-Editor’s Note: Our favorite is dandelions salad,7)http://mytrainerfitness.com/dandelion-a-favorite-high-nutrient-salad/ dandelion green juice and also dandelion tea.
-We’ve not yet made our own dandelion tea but we buy it for detox and anti-fungal properties.
-We’ll make our own tea once our dandelion crops are producing so much that we don’t mind sacrificing a few plants by digging up and using the roots.
+We’ll make our own tea once our dandelion crops are producing more.
+For now, we don’t want to sacrifice a few plants by digging up and using the roots.
 We’re also eager to try making dandelion wine with the flowers.
-Let us now if you’ve made dandelion wine, and also your other favorite dandelion recipes.8)https://gardensall.com/dandelion-for-food-medicine-tea-and-wine/
+Let us know if you’ve made dandelion wine, and also your other favorite dandelion recipes.10)https://gardensall.com/dandelion-for-food-medicine-tea-and-wine/

 We know many folks have a tradition of fried dandelion buds… but fried foods aren’t healthy.
-So since there are many foods and recipes that not only taste good but are also good for you, we don’t want to include recipes here that may be good for your taste buds but bad for your body.
+There are many foods and recipes that not only taste good but are also good for you.
+So we focus more on those rather than recipes that may be good for your taste buds but bad for your body.